 Help for Your Workers’ Compensation Claim

 If you or a loved one has been injured at a construction work site in Pennsylvania, and suffered injuries, it’s important that you contact an experienced workers’ compensation attorney to help you with your case as soon as possible.
-Contact workers’ compensation lawyer, Rand Spear, at 1-800-90-LEGAL to make sure your rights are protected and that all the above factors are considered.
+Contact Spear Greenfield’s workers’ compensation lawyers at 1-800-90-LEGAL to make sure your rights are protected and that all the above factors are considered.

 Prior results cannot and do not guarantee or predict a similar outcome with respect to any future case.
 Recoveries always depend upon the facts and circumstances of each case, the injuries suffered, damages incurred, and the responsibility of those involved.
 This article is not to be considered advise, only the execution of the contingency agreement with this law firm will constitute an attorney-client relationship.
 The contents of this article are for general information only.
 If you would like to pursue a claim, please contact an attorney immediately to discuss your specific facts and circumstances regarding your claim.
 Some cases accepted by this law firm may be referred to or worked on by other lawyers, depending on the area of practice and specifics of a particular case.